EpicStuff/zxv/README.md

 # ZXC
-zxc, (prodounced zim) is [Nim](https://github.com/nim-lang/Nim) but with a few syntax changes to match my prefrences.
-(The name is temporary)
+zxc, (prodounced tim) is [Nim](https://github.com/nim-lang/Nim) but with a few syntax changes to match my prefrences. (the name is temporary)

 ## Introduction
 I only recently stumbled across Nim and was like lets give this a try, only to find "Tabs are forbidden in Nim to enforce a consistent coding style and eliminate potential issues related to mixed indentation." which is almost as much bullshit as yaml's "Tabs have been outlawed since they are treated differently by different editors and tools.
 And since indentation is so critical to proper interpretation of YAML, this issue is just too tricky to even attempt."
 Afterall, Tabs are objectivly the superior indentation method.
 So I made this to make Nim work with tabs, and while I was at it, I went a bit overboard and made a few other changes.